Last Updated on January 24, 2025

-Devbhoomi Uttarakhand which forms the crowning glory of India and is home to some of the most panoramic Himalayan ranges and valleys has a very interesting history which can date back to eons ago.
-From having found its name in the holy Hindu scriptures this place is very rightfully an abode of gods.
-Ever since the ancient ages this wonderful hill state is also home to the source of Ganga River and is dotted all over with a mythical charm.
-Its history is extremely dynamic and very interesting.
-If you are planning on travelling to Uttarakhand or are just curious about what went on before this place gained commercial success then here is everything one needs to know about it.
+Devbhoomi Uttarakhand, which forms the crowning glory of India and is home to some of the most panoramic Himalayan ranges and valleys, has a very interesting history that dates back to eons ago.
+Having found its name in the holy Hindu scriptures, this place is rightfully an abode of gods.
+Since ancient times, this beautiful hill state has been the source of the Ganga River and is dotted with a mythical charm.
+Its history is extremely dynamic and interesting.
+If you are planning to travel to Uttarakhand or are just curious about its past before it gained commercial success, then here is everything you need to know about it.

 Early History

-Archaeologists have found out about the stone age period in certain places within Uttarakhand.
-These rock paintings are found scattered around in places like Lakhu Udyar in Almora, Kimni village and Gyarkhya cave in the district of Chamoli.
-Technically speaking these art works date back to the Mesolithic age which indicates the presence of settlements and livelihood here.
-Other findings of the Stone Age era have been unearthed in the village of Malari in Chamoli whose existence dates back to around 1500 BC i.e. the early Vedic Era.
-There have also been mentions of ascetics and rishis who used to make their way to these parts of Devbhoomi to perform meditation in the forests here.
-The Sankha Scripts and the Gupta Brahmi have also mentioned this hill state in their inscriptions.
-Hundreds and thousand years old of Palaeolithic stone tools have also been found.
-Other than these megaliths have also shown that these hills and mountains have been serving as the home for humans since the prehistoric ages.
+Archaeologists have uncovered evidence of the Stone Age in certain places within Uttarakhand.
+Rock paintings have been found scattered around in places like Lakhu Udyar in Almora, Kimni village, and Gyarkhya cave in the district of Chamoli.
+Technically speaking, these artworks date back to the Mesolithic age, which indicates the presence of settlements and livelihoods here.
+Other findings from the Stone Age era have been unearthed in the village of Malari in Chamoli, whose existence dates back to around 1500 BCE, during the early Vedic Era.

 Uttarakhand during the Puranic Period

-According the sources during the puranic age this middle Himalayan region used to be mentioned as Kedarkhand and Manaskhand.
-All the puranic literature dating back to this era was all entirely centred around the holy rover of ganga and its various numerous territories which criss-cross the state.
-Other early tribes that inhabited the Garhwal and Kumaon regions included Akas, Kol-Munds, Nagas, Paharis or Khasas, Kiratas, Aryans etc.
+According to sources, during the Puranic age, this middle Himalayan region was referred to as Kedarkhand and Manaskhand.
+All the Puranic literature dating back to this era was centered around the holy river Ganga and its numerous territories that crisscross the state.
+Other early tribes that inhabited the Garhwal and Kumaon regions included the Akas, Kol-Munds, Nagas, Paharis or Khasas, Kiratas, and Aryans, among others.

 Uttarakhand Pre Independence

-The Garhwali regions of Uttarakhand were a significant part of the Mauryan empire which was unified with it during the 15th century by king Ajay Pal.
-Initially it had remained consolidated for a period of 915 years whose capital was Srinagar during that time.
-During the beginning of 18th century the Garhwal parts of Devbhoomi were severely affected and was also faced with severe and devastating famine.
-Everywhere the people here were faced with new challenges and widespread agony.
-This was the opportunity that the Gurkhas took to attack these parts and obviously the Garhwalis were defeated.
-After a long period of suffering by the Gurkhas on the Garhwalis the British came into action in the year 1814 when they raged a war against the Gurkhas and this also marked the end of the bloody Gurkha rule.
+The Garhwali regions of Uttarakhand were a significant part of the Mauryan Empire, which was unified under King Ajay Pal in the 15th century.
+Initially, it remained consolidated for a period of 915 years, with its capital being Srinagar at that time.
+In the early 18th century, the Garhwal parts of Devbhoomi were severely affected by famine, causing widespread suffering.
+This situation provided the opportunity for the Gurkhas to attack, and the Garhwalis were defeated.
+After a prolonged period of suffering under the Gurkhas, the British intervened in 1814 and waged a war against them, which marked the end of the bloody Gurkha rule.

 British Rule in Uttarakhand